-- of a low significance for the construction of access roads; - of a low significance relating to noises from construction traffic; - of a low significance for the daytime construction activities (hard standing areas, excavation and concreting of foundations and the assembly of the WTG and other infrastructure); - of a potential low significance for the night-time construction activities (the potential pouring of concrete, erection of WTG); - of a low significance for daytime operational activities (noises from wind turbines) when considering the worst-case SPL; and - of a low significance for night-time operational activities (noises from wind turbines) when considering the worst-case SPL.
+- of a low significance for the construction of access roads; - of a low significance relating to noises from construction traffic; - of a low significance for the daytime construction activities (hard standing areas, excavation and concreting of foundations and the assembly of the WTG and other infrastructure); - of a potential high significance for the night-time construction activities (the potential pouring of concrete, erection of WTG).
+Mitigation measures are available and were included in this assessment that would reduce the potential significance of the noise impact to low; - of a low significance for daytime operational activities (noises from wind turbines) when considering the worst-case SPL; and - of a low significance for night-time operational activities (noises from wind turbines) when considering the worst-case SPL.